 Walsh says that 90 percent of the former NHL players who have had their brains examined after their death have CTE.
 There’s no way of knowing which players will get CTE and which won’t.

-THE NHL SENDS A MESSAGE The NHL wields a lot of power and some players may be afraid to criticize the league.
+There are 4,300 retired NHL players and only 100 have signed their names to the lawsuit.
+One reason so few have signed on could be fear of retaliation.
+The NHL wields a lot of power.
 A former referee accused the NHL in 2011 of not doing enough to protect players from head injuries.
 According to 5 Eyewitness News, NHL Commissioner Gary Bettman had this reaction:

 Crosby, like many NHL players, feels the pressure to push through the pain and return to the game.

 Eric Lindros played for the Philadelphia Flyers.
-He suffered 8 concussions from 1998 – 2005.
+He suffered eight concussions from 1998 – 2005.
 He was NHL MVP in 1995 and won a 2002 Olympic gold medal.

-Gary Leeman, Toronto Maple Leaf’s all-star defensemen had his career cut short thanks to a puck that cracked his skull.
+Gary Leeman, Toronto Maple Leafs’ all-star defenseman, had his career cut short thanks to a puck that cracked his skull.

-Leeman thinks NHL commissioner Gary Bettman needs to consider how repeated concussions effect the long-term welfare of the players.
+Leeman thinks NHL commissioner Gary Bettman needs to consider how repeated concussions affect the long-term welfare of the players.

 If the NHL wants to reduce the number of concussions players experience each year, don’t they need to know how many there actually are?

-With so much at stake, why are certified athletic trainers, and not neurologists, making medical decisions about concussions?
+With so much at stake, why are certified athletic trainers, rather than neurologists, making medical decisions about concussions?

-CONCUSSIONS DESTROY LIVES Many of today’s stars have no idea how much brain damage they’ve suffered while playing in the NHL.
-Nor is there any way they can know now how it could destroy their lives.
+Many of today’s stars have no idea how much brain damage they’ve suffered while playing in the NHL.
+Nor is there any way they can know how it could affect the rest of their lives.

 Boston Bruins center Marc Savard was one of the best players in the NHL.
 His career was cut short because of post-concussion syndrome.
 Savard told ESPN he struggles to help coach his son’s hockey team.
 He suffers from balance issues and his short-term memory is pretty bad.